jmsquires21/Bird-Classifications/Step5b_About_Page_Streamlit.md

 ## Background & Overview

 In recent years, image classification has become an integral aspect of machine learning.
 Within computer vision, there are 4 primary areas: image classification, localization, segmentation, and object detection.
 Among these areas, image classification is generally regarded as the most fundamental component of digital image analysis.
 Although image classification can be approached by both supervised and unsupervised learning methods, deep learning has emerged as the leader in image classification.
-In particular, the use of neural networks, specifically convolutional neural networks has become the leading practice in this area.
+In particular, the use of neural networks, specifically convolutional neural networks has risen in popular practice.

 Image classification has many use cases in technology and in our daily lives.
 Whether it's identifying a stop sign for self-driving cars, medical image analysis, or identifying friends in a tagged photo on social media, the applications for computer vision are abundant.
 Despite the clear testament to technology, can we use computer vision and image classification to promote protection of the environment and deepen the appreciation for nature around us?

 ## Problem Statement

-According to several studies, environmental knowledge can facilitate attitude formation and subsequent behaviors.
-In one paper from [the U.S. National Library of Medicine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5839573/) "Loss of familiarity with the natural world, particularly in Western countries, is resulting in a loss of environmental knowledge–including the ability to identify even the most common species.
+According to several studies, environmental knowledge can impact one's attitudes and subsequent behaviors.
+In one paper from [the U.S. National Library of Medicine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5839573/) "Loss of familiarity with the natural world, particularly in Western countries, is resulting in a loss of environmental knowledge, including the ability to identify even the most common species.
 Possessing at least basic animal and plant identification skills is often emphasized as a prerequisite for understanding and appreciating biodiversity."
 Essentially, the research shows that the more aware you are of different species around you, you're more likely to appreciate and understand subsequent species.
 This project aims to develop a model and tool to accurately identify North American birds in order to promote a fundamental knowledge of bird taxonomy, with the ultimate goal of empowering end users to further conservation efforts to protect birds.

 * Can we use deep learning techniques to accurately predict bird images with their respective species?
 * Can we create a useful tool to identify birds?